atabeyaydi/FindThePhraseLanguage/README.md

 # FindThePhraseLanguage
-  This is a question which asked in one of the interview of Company for Data Engineer.
+  This question is asked in one of the interviews of Company for Data Engineer.

   Write a function that, for a string phrase as an argument, returns a string that indicates the language to which this phrase      belongs.
   If you can't determine the language or an error occurs - your function should return unknown.